 Being trustworthy, a close cousin of the all-

 One example of trust is letting our kids know that they can always call home for a safe ride without fear of a lecture or judgement.

 The big thing about trust is it fragility.
-The inescapable fact is that real trust takes time to build, but can be destroyed in a single moment to with an act of betrayal or even
+The inescapable fact is that real trust takes time to build, but can be destroyed in a single moment in just one lie.

 Every organism, from the smallest to the largest, has a combination of unique qualities that define it as a species.
 A few important aspects of being human are the ability to think rationally, the range of our emotions and our ego.
 Personality, place and status, genetics, physical and mental capacities as well as experience add to the mix.
 Separately and in combination these factors provide the nuance of shading and colour that make each human being unique.
 It is the complexities and variables of being human that impacts our actions and thinking every day and that creates a filter through which we view the world.
 To successfully implement the practice of love as a way of life it is necessary to acknowledge that the filter exists and then work to understand how much or how little the filter distorts our thinking.

 We watched a show on television where the plot line had a patient intensely in love with a woman who, in his mind, did not return his love.
 His brain translated his emotional pain into a heart attack every time the woman came near.
 The doctor's solution was to shock his brain so that all memory of his love would be erased.
 A side effect of the procedure was that all memories of people and events were erased.

 I don't know the validity of the medicine involved, but it did get me to wondering what each of us would be like as adults if all of life's experiences -

 Writing in his 2000 autobiography, Andersen noted that "a belief that success is inevitable has proven very powerful in my life."
 Explaining his core belief, he said that "... the greatest force in life is love....
 If people will believe in the power of love and let it work, it can do wonders."